hb9tf/wiresx2influx/README.md

 # wiresx2influx

-Parses the Wires-X log file and forwards the entries to a InfluxDB
+Parses the Wires-X log file `WiresAccess.log` and forwards the entries to a InfluxDBv2 instance.

 ## Config file